 Group therapy allows a person to interact with other people in ways that he cannot do in individual therapy.
 In each of these interactions, the person can learn more about himself and others.

 Michael Herkov explains that group therapy is helpful because it provides a person with the following opportunities for growth:

 - Improvement of social skills: interacting with the other people in the group can help the person learn interpersonal skills, such as effective communication and listening, that he can use in his relationships outside of therapy.

 - Increased feedback: the different perspectives of the group can encourage the person to see issues in new ways, which can, in turn, allow him to come up with solutions he might not have thought of before.

 - Examples of acceptable coping behaviors: as the other group members talk about their problems and the ways that they handle them, the person can see examples of healthy ways to deal with unpleasant issues, and can begin modeling these coping behaviors in his personal life.

 Is Group Therapy Right for Me?

 Addiction recovery has many facets.
 It is an involved and long-term process that involves commitment from the person going through it.
-Attending group therapy can provide a person recovering from an addiction with the external social support that he needs to be successful in his long-term sobriety goals.
-If you or someone you love has been considering getting help with an addiction, but has been too afraid because of fear of isolation, know that the recovery process is filled with caring and supportive people, and that many times the most supportive people are peers in group therapy.
-Call our toll-free helpline today to find out more information about how group therapy helps people going through recovery.
-Our admissions coordinators are available 24 hours a day to answer your questions and help you find a treatment program that is right for you.
-Call us right now.
+Attending group therapy can provide a person recovering from addiction with the external social support that they need to be successful in their long-term sobriety goals.
+If you or someone you love has been considering getting help with an addiction but has been too afraid because of fear of isolation, know that the recovery process is filled with caring and supportive people and that many times the most supportive people are peers in group therapy.
+Call us today at 615-490-9376 to find out more information about how group therapy helps people going through recovery.
+Our admissions coordinators are available to answer your questions and help you find a treatment program that is right for you.